 In recent years, Virginia buttonweed (VB) and Doveweed (DW) have become the two most frustrating weeds we deal with along the Gulf Coast.
 But they can be dealt with, even at this time of year – if you spot-treat.
 That means, you can’t just spray the grass wall-to-wall.

 The cool-season herbicides I’ve touted for years on GardenLine are Ferti-lome Weed Free Zone and Bonide Weed Beater Ultra.
-But we can’t use them with confidence when we are facing summer’s heat.
+But we can’t use them with confidence when it is warm because they will flat out kill other grass when used in the heat.
 That’s why my best advice is to wait for that cool-season herbicide window, likely not until late October.

 Even then, you’ll still need to pull out all the VB and DW you can.
 Just make it a daily or weekly routine.
 When you walk the dog, pull some out.
 When you check the mail, pull some out.
 In my estimation, it is better to pull out what you can when you can than allow it to overwhelm an area.

-In the warmer months, we have found in the past several years that old school MSM herbicides do work on VB & DW, as long as you’re just spot treating.
-But there are no studies showing their safety with existing St. Augustine, Bermuda and Zoysia grasses, so proceed with caution.
+But in the warmer months, we have found in the past 3 years that old school MSM herbicides do work on VB & DW, as long as you’re spot treating.
+There are no studies showing their safety with existing St. Augustine, Bermuda and Zoysia grasses, so proceed with caution.
 And do not use them around the base of any tree.
 As with atrazine, they are known to cause grave damage to tree root systems.
 Also note that some are ridiculously expensive on a per-ounce basis compared to cool-season herbicides.

-Fahrenheit is the most reasonably priced and readily available in the Gulf Coast market.
-But all the herbicides below are considered those MSM variations:
+Fahrenheit is the most reasonably priced and readily available in the gulf coast market.
+But all these herbicides below are considered those MSM variations.

 • MSM Turf